Archive Corporation: History

 The company was founded in 1980 and based out of Costa Mesa, California.
 The company employed 3,367 in 1990 and reached revenues of US$293 million in that year, up from $79 million in 1986.

-Of particular note are the Archive DDS tape drives produced for Silicon Graphics that could also read and write Digital Audio Tapes: the Archive Python 4320 and the Archive Peregrine 4326 (rebranded under Conner or Seagate).
+Of particular note are the Archive DDS tape drives produced for Silicon Graphics that could also read and write Digital Audio Tapes (DAT): the Archive Python 4320 and the Archive Peregrine 4326 (rebranded under Conner or Seagate).
+In 1990, Archive established Ardat, Inc., as a subsidiary dedicated to marketing the company's DAT drives.

 Prior to this, Archive was a leading vendor of the very popular quarter-inch cartridge (QIC) format which was a popular distribution format for Unix workstations and servers.
 For example, software for the Sun-3 (running the Motorola 68K family) and the Sun-4 (based on SPARC processors) was most commonly distributed on QIC media before CD-ROMs became more cost-effective.
-Archive was better known for their QIC drives.
+Archive was better known for its QIC drives.

 Conner Peripherals acquired Archive in December 1992 for about $151 million.